the-maddin/fs2-festival-tts/README.md

 - Needs that buffer file festival_buf1.wav
 - __Slow to synthesize long messages.
 Messages will be truncated or canceled if new message arrives meanwhile.__
   I'll try to fix that by splitting or preparing messages when that buffer issue is resolved.
+- No support for Command Briefings, Briefings or Debriefings.
+There might be scripting support for getting these texts with the new UI, then I'll try to include them as well.

 See also: https://www.hard-light.net/forums/index.php?topic=97279
 Contact me there, via PM or when I'm on Discord for any questions or issues!